Man Utd transfer news: Paul Pogba named in pre-season tour squad amid exit rumours | Goal.com

 Reports had suggested that Pogba may go AWOL to avoid having to catch the flight and further increase his chances of being allowed to leave.

-But United's stance has always been that he will remain their player heading into the 2019-20 campaign despite the 26-year-old emerging as a top target for Real Madrid and former club Juventus.
+But United's stance has always been that he will retain their player heading into the 2019-20 campaign, despite the 26-year-old emerging as a top target for Real Madrid and former club Juventus.

 Pogba is joined in the squad by Romelu Lukaku, who himself has been at the centre of transfer rumours since the end of last season.